-Then again, some “good ideas” are just bad ideas dressed up in enthusiasm.
+Some “good ideas” are just bad ideas dressed up in enthusiasm.

-More evidence of “Too Much Of A Good Thing: Just because you LOVE a fabric, it doesn’t mean you should use it on everything.
+More evidence of “Too Much Of A Good Thing”: Just because you LOVE a fabric, it doesn’t mean you should use it on everything.
 Vary the tonal values of the main color, light, medium to dark, and mix up the textures as much as you can to avoid monotony.

+Color me a headache.
+Small shots of an unexpected color can enrich the overall scheme.
 Add the unexpected…but don’t consider something like a fuchsia sofa unless you are a Color Mix Master and know how to make it work.

 Many “Design Authorities” fail to mention that if your design solution makes you uncomfortable, it’s the wrong solution.

 Living well with antiques doesn’t work just as a concept.
 If you don’t want to part with a beloved piece, regardless of discomfort, see if you can work it in as an accent piece somewhere.
 If the entry hall is large enough, your charming antique sofa would be welcoming to all.
 Another place could be the main room but not part of the “conversation area” seating.
 It might look great in front of a window at the end of the room as an interesting large scale “objet”.

 Are you kidding me?
 Can’t say I’m a fan of copies of anything, although there are circumstances when a copy is appropriate.
 Let’s say you have four matching antique or vintage dining chairs but you actually need six.
 A good craftsman can duplicate the chairs you need so well that only a professional furniture dealer will be able to tell the difference.
 Fair enough.